linux-system-roles/podman/README.md

 specify per-container scope with `systemd_unit_scope` in `podman_kube_specs`.
 By default, rootless containers will use `user` and root containers will use `system`.

+### podman_activate_systemd_units

+Activate each systemd unit as soon as it is created.
+The default is `true`.
+You can also do this on a per-unit basis by using `activate_systemd_units` in the spec for each unit.
+For example, if you are deploying several specs, and you only want the last one in the list to activate which will trigger the others to activate via dependencies, then set `activate_systemd_unit: false` for each one except the last one uses `activate_systemd_unit: true`.  *NOTE*: quadlet units are implicitly enabled when created - you cannot currently use `activate_systemd_unit` to disable those units - you can use `activate_systemd_unit` to create units stopped or started.

+### podman_pull_image

+Ensure that each image mentioned in a kube or quadlet spec is present by pulling the image before it is used.
+The default is `true`.
+Use `false` if the managed node already has the correct version, or is not able to pull images.
+You can also specify this on a per-unit basis with `pull_image`.

+### podman_continue_if_pull_fails

+If the image pull attempt fails, do not treat this as a fatal error, and continue with the role run.
+The default is `false` - a pull attempt failure is a fatal error.
+You can set this on a per-unit basis with `continue_if_pull_fails`.

 ### podman_containers_conf